jshorte/jshorte.github.io/index.md

 ---

 **Another Day** : Developed the main logic for the game ensuring events trigger in order.
-Also developed post-processing and animations.
+I also developed the post-processing and animations.

 [Itch Page](https://another-dollar-studios.itch.io/another-day)